Posts by jazz-guitar-licks

 - 0 comments

-This lesson provides 15 basic jazz guitar chord positions that every beginning jazz guitar player should know.
+This lesson provides 15 basic jazz guitar chords that every beginning jazz guitar player should know.

 These chords are grouped into five families :